jpconstantineau/BlueMicro_BLE/README.md

 # BlueMicro Firmware  [![Current Version](https://img.shields.io/github/v/tag/jpconstantineau/BlueMicro_BLE)](https://github.com/jpconstantineau/BlueMicro_BLE/tags)  ![Build on Docker](https://github.com/jpconstantineau/BlueMicro_BLE/workflows/Build%20on%20Docker/badge.svg)

-## Currently Upgrading Adafruit nRF52 to release 1.2.0!
+## Currently Upgrading to support Adafruit nRF52 release 1.3.0!

 Work is currently under way to update BlueMicro_BLE to be able to use the latest release of the Adafruit Board Support Package.
 This will enable the following